New Valamo: 2016–2017 art sales

 In 2016–2017, an art sale exhibition was organized at the Valamo Monastery in Heinävesi, curated by the then Bishop of Joensuu, Arseni (Heikkinen).

 The owner of the works was stated to be an “Eastern Finnish family”, represented by a certain Jussi Savolainen.
 According to Helsingin Sanomat, Savolainen and his wife had acquired the key works in the exhibition in the 2000s.
-In the business records, the owner is Savolainen’s wife’s company.
+In the business records, the owner is Savolainen's wife's company.
 The monastery and the Philanthropy Association, which has been reported to be channeling the proceeds to the victims of the Syrian war, received a commission from the sales.
 The honorary chairman of the Philanthropy was Archbishop Leo (Makkonen).
 According to Turun Sanomat, the “family story” behind the exhibition is fabricated.

 According to experts interviewed by Helsingin Sanomat, the works on sale did not represent the best of the artists’ production and were overpriced.
 Talk of “museum-quality” works was misleading buyers.
 According to Savolainen, auction houses do not know how to price art correctly.
 According to investigations by Helsingin Sanomat, the prices of the works were many times, even tens of times, those of the auction houses in previous sales.

 According to research by the Finnish National Gallery, the graphic works by Picasso, Henri Matisse and Marc Chagall that were on sale as “test pieces” at the exhibition were counterfeit inkjet prints.
 According to Savolainen, 10–20 copies of the works were sold for around 80 000 euros.

-In 2020, Savolainen and his wife were given suspended jail sentences by the North Savo Magistrate’s Court.
-In 2021 the end result of Savolainen’s and his wife’s trial at the Eastern Finland Hovrätt was the same.
+In 2020, Savolainen and his wife were given suspended jail sentences by the North Savo Magistrate's Court.
+In 2021 the result of Savolainen's and his wife's trial at the Eastern Finland Hovrätt was the same.
 The wife tried to take the case to the Supreme Court, but the court refused to hear it.